MarcoMeter/neroRL/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/P2rBDHBHxcM/0.jpg"
 alt="Rising to the Obstacle Tower Challenge" width="240" height="180" border="10" /></a></p>

-Recently we published a [paper](https://arxiv.org/abs/2004.00567) at CoG2020 that analyzes the taken approach.
+Recently we published a [paper](https://arxiv.org/abs/2004.00567) at CoG 2020 (best paper candidate) that analyzes the taken approach.
 Additionally the model was trained on 3 level designs and was evaluated on the two left out ones.

 # Getting Started